Mesothelioma Cytology and Pathology

 Limitations of Cytology and Needle Biopsies

-The first problem is that not all cases of mesothelioma have enough fluid buildup to obtain a significant sample.
+Not all cases of mesothelioma have enough fluid buildup to obtain a significant sample.
 Doctors cannot diagnose the extent of metastasis because of this.
-If the sample doesn’t have enough cells present, it may not be possible to determine if the fluid sample is mesothelioma or another disease with similar traits to mesothelioma, such as adenocarcinoma.
+If the fluid sample doesn’t have enough cells, it may not be possible to determine if the sample is mesothelioma or a disease with similar traits, such as adenocarcinoma.

 Cytology is also limited by the process of fine needle aspiration.
-It can be difficult to accurately aim the needle toward the area where tumor growth is suspected.
-Mesothelioma tumors may be too deep in the chest or abdomen, so the needle is usually guided by a CT scan.
+It can be difficult to accurately aim the needle toward the area of suspected tumor growth.
+Typically the needle is guided by a CT scan because mesothelioma tumors may be too deep in the chest or abdomen.

 Doctor Experience Counts in Cytology